ROZALIYA0206/whitepaper/technical.md

 By integrating the data supply system into the Nodes at genesis we are able to overcome these issues on the Rublix Blockchain.

+### 2.5 Use Cases

+#### Inexpensive Network

+The hybrid consensus model provides an inexpensive way to secure the network.
+Users can run existing DApps on the Rublix Blockchain and spend less money on transaction fees.
+Overall cost of the network’s security will also be cheaper due to lower market cap.

+#### No Miners

+Because consensus lies in the validators (NODES) with no mining required, we are able to have blazing fast transaction speeds.

 # 3. Releases

 ### Genesis